 [7] The early measurements of solar centimetric emissions were made using relatively small antennas, having beams subtending solid angles larger than that subtended by the solar disk, so no determinations of the distribution of emission could be made on any routine basis.
 These spatially integrated emissions were categorized on the basis of their characteristic timescale of variation into three identifiable components: a rapidly varying or R component, comprising emissions varying over timescales in the second-minute range, perhaps as long as an hour.
 Slower variations were lumped into a slowly varying or S component.
 Extrapolation to zero activity suggested an underlying constant, base level, which became called the quiet sun, or Q component.
-The terms R and Q have fallen out of use, and these component originates primarily in active regions; its intensity is a measure of the overall level of solar magnetic activity and has a broad spectral peak at about 10 cm wavelength.
+The terms R and Q have fallen out of use, and these components are now known, respectively, as bursts and the quiet sun background emission.
+The slowly varying component originates primarily in active regions; its intensity is a measure of the overall level of solar magnetic activity and has a broad spectral peak at about 10 cm wavelength.
 The F10.7 values comprise contributions from the S component and the quiet sun background, and sometimes from radio bursts.